A. J. Mundella: Manufacturing career

 In 1848 Mundella was offered a partnership by old-established hosiery manufacturers, Hine & Co of Nottingham, who needed help to construct and open a large new factory.
 He became a partner in the company, which soon became known as Hine & Mundella.

-For the next fifteen years Mundella devoted his energy to reinventing the mechanics of a hosiery industry, which for the most part relied on old-style mechanical stocking frames operated by perennially poor framework-knitters in their own homes.
+For the next fifteen years Mundella devoted his energy to reinventing the mechanics of a hosiery industry which for the most part relied on old-style mechanical stocking frames operated by perennially poor framework-knitters in their own homes.
 He pioneered many changes, including new machines which produced tubular knitting rather than the stocking-frame's straight knit.
 Mundella had long maintained that the best machines in the hosiery trade were "principally the inventions of working men".
-Not by his own invention, but by encouraging inventors within the company (many of them loom operators) and sharing patents with them, Mundella was able to develop much new hosiery-making machinery, a lot of it steam-driven, including a technological revolution: a machine which for the first time enabled a stocking to be made and fully fashioned automatically without stopping the action.
+Not by his own invention, but by encouraging inventors within the company (many of them loom operators) and sharing patents with them, Mundella was able to develop plentiful new hosiery-making machinery, a lot of it steam-driven, including a technological revolution: a machine which for the first time enabled a stocking to be made and fully fashioned automatically without stopping the action.
 The result was stockings made a hundred times faster than they could be by the framework knitters.

 Mundella built large new premises for the company in 1851, the first steam-operated hosiery factory in Nottingham.
 It had wide and spacious workrooms, was lit entirely by daylight and gas jets, and had the finest machinery.
-By 1857 Hine and Mundella was employing 4,000 workers who were well-paid, partly because by attracting good operatives Mundella hoped they would use their intelligence and inventiveness to suggest improvements in the way they worked.
+By 1857 Hine and Mundella were employing 4,000 workers who were well paid, partly because by attracting good operatives Mundella hoped they would use their intelligence and inventiveness to suggest improvements in the way they worked.
 Improved conditions, Mundella observed, brought enhanced loyalty.

 There was a setback in 1859 when Hine & Mundella's factory was damaged by fire, but it was soon rebuilt and returned to operation with the advantage of newer and more powerful machines, in large part paid for by the company's insurers.
 Hine and Mundella continued to prosper.
 They opened factories in Loughborough in Leicestershire, England in 1859 and Chemnitz, Saxony in 1866.
 A London warehouse at the centre of the textile trade in Wood Street was acquired.